JoshuaPlacidi/fun-gai/README.md

 ### Biological

-In our project, we delved into the intriguing world of mushrooms, specifically focusing on the physiology of their fruiting bodies - mushrooms.
+In our project, we delved into the intriguing world of fungi, specifically focusing on the physiology of their fruiting bodies - mushrooms.

 We recognized that mushrooms, as the visible fruiting body of fungi, offered a more accessible means of differentiating mushroom-producing species compared to solely examining mycelium/mycelial networks.
 Some distinctive physical characteristics are:
 * shape